Constructing locally flat surfaces in 4-manifolds: Embedding surfaces using surgery theory

 \end{itemize} The quantity $\mu(f)$ is called the \emph{equivariant self-intersection number} of $f$.
-Again, when $\pi_1(M)=1$, $\mu(f)$ coincides with the signed count of self-intersections of $f$.
-One has to be slightly careful in the definition of $\mu$: as we indicate in Exercise~\ref{ex:lambda-mu-basic-properties}, $\mu$ is well-defined only in a quotient of $\Z[\pi_1(M,m)]$.
+Again, when $\pi_1(M)=1$, the sum $\mu(f)$ coincides with the signed count of self-intersections of $f$.
+One has to be slightly careful in the definition of $\mu$: as we indicate in Exercise~\ref{ex:lambda-mu-basic-properties}, the sum $\mu$ is well defined only in a quotient of $\Z[\pi_1(M,m)]$.

 The vanishing of the intersection and self-intersection numbers has a nice characterisation in terms of the existence of generically immersed Whitney discs pairing up all double points (Exercise~\ref{ex:lambda-mu-zero-whitney}).